cdown/srt/README.rst

 srt-tools
 =========

-srt-tools is a repo containing utilities I've written to process SRT files.
+srt-tools is a repo containing utilities written to process SRT files.
 All utilities use the Python srt_ library internally.

 .. _srt: https://github.com/cdown/srt